Lake Coleridge Fishing Tips

 The Harper River mouth fans out for several hundred metres so there will be plenty of space for you to fish.
 Don’t worry if you aren’t right in the middle of the main flow.
 It won’t matter.
 Remember those salmon will be schooling so they are going to come within range of your lure sooner or later.
 Its just a case of being ready when they do by having your lure in the water.

-Tip 2.
 Cast straight out.
 When your silver ticer hits the water wait at least 20 seconds before you start winding.
 This is important.
 Unless it’s raining the salmon will mostly be deeper in the water.
 If you start winding too soon your lure will just be zooming past way over their heads.
 Tip 3.

 Don’t wind too fast.
 You want your lure moving at walking pace.
 If you retrieve too quickly your lure will plane up top the surface.
 You can try retrieving quickly for a few winds of the handle then slowing down.
 This can trigger the following fish to strike!
+Tip 4.

-In this video you can see salmon being caught on spinning gear and ticers at the mouth of the Harper River, Lake Coleridge.
+In this video, you can see salmon being caught on spinning gear and ticers at the mouth of the Harper River, Lake Coleridge.
 This is a magnificent sunny day.
-Sometimes on Opening Weekend (first Saturday in November) in can be raining or even snowing.
+Sometimes on Opening Weekend (first Saturday in November), it can be raining or even snowing.
 The wind can fair howl down the lake so you have to take plenty of warm clothing and be well prepared for any conditions.
-Trolling from a boat on Lake Coleridge.
+Trolling from a boat on Lake Coleridge